balloonbros/seb/README.md

+## Seb

-The repository of the character of Intobox "Seb" and his variations.
+The repository of the "Seb" and his variations.